vmaurerDWD/icon-ROAM/README.md

 The parts of the source code as made available in this github repository are containing interfaces to the OASIS3-MCT coupler based on
 [Hagemann et al. (2024)](https://gmd.copernicus.org/articles/17/7815/2024/gmd-17-7815-2024.html), which can be used to couple the ocean model NEMO.

-The configure scripts are modified compared to the version of the ICON public release so that the coupling via OASIS is switched on by default (`--enable_coupling_OAS=yes`).
+The configure scripts are modified compared to the version of the ICON public release so that the coupling via OASIS is switched on by default (compile flag `--enable_coupling_OAS=yes`).
 To compile the code, download [icon_2024.07](https://gitlab.dkrz.de/icon/icon-model/-/tree/release-2024.07-public) and replace
 - `src/`
 - `config/`